mateo767/spring-boot-utils/README.md

 <dependency>
     <groupId>io.github.mateo767</groupId>
     <artifactId>spring-boot-utils</artifactId>
-    <version>${spring.boot.version}</version>
+    <version>1.0.0-${spring.boot.version}</version>
 </dependency>
 ```

-It's important to use Spring Boot version as a version of this library, since it inherits Spring Boot's dependency management POM.
+It's important to extend library version with version of the Spring Boot you are using, since it inherits Spring Boot's dependency management POM.
 The goal is to avoid lib versions conflicts in your project.
+For example for Spring Boot 2.6.2 and library you should use `1.0.0-2.6.2` as the dependency version.

 3. Configure your application.